MYokochi/yokochi-design/content/_index.md

 title: Yokochi Design
 sort_by: date
 ---
 # 👋 Hey!
-I’m Margarida.
-I’m a Product Designer Working on *AI* Conversational Experiences.

-As a designer, I value the opportunity to take on big challenges and think deeply about problems.
+I’m Margarida,

+A Product Designer who loves working closely with teams to bring early-stage ideas to life.
+From concept to launch, I design experiences that turn bold ideas into real, user-focused products.